-Budgeted cost: £7,160
+Budgeted cost: £7,160 Actual expenditure for 2022/23: £11,782

-Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions: Implementing additional sessions for phonics / spelling for KS1/2 pupils working below ARE and who require further support.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions: Implementing additional sessions for phonics / spelling for KS1/2 pupils working below ARE and who require further support. £1,485 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over specific periods.
-EEF Phonics Toolkit EEF Teaching assistant interventions 1,2,4,5,10 Small group tuition: Introducing targeted English and maths teaching for pupils working below ARE EEF Literacy interventions EEF Maths interventions EEF Teaching assistant interventions 1,2,3,4,5,7,9 Purchasing resources and funding ongoing staff training, to support development of oral language - this will support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: EEF Oral language interventions 1,2,4,5,7 Software licenses - IDL Literacy and Numeracy and Toe by Toe Internal analysis 2,3,5 Specialist teaching input from dyslexia teacher 57% of our disadvantaged pupils are currently on the School's SEND list or waiting to be assessed.
+EEF Phonics Toolkit EEF Teaching assistant interventions 1,2,4,5,10 Small group tuition: Introducing targeted English and maths teaching for pupils working below ARE £1,485 EEF Literacy interventions EEF Maths interventions EEF Teaching assistant interventions 1,2,3,4,5,7,9 Purchasing resources and funding ongoing staff training, to support development of oral language - this will support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: EEF Oral language interventions 1,2,4,5,7 Additional member of support staff to undertake CPD and deliver SALT interventions £5,000 Software licenses - IDL Literacy and Numeracy and Toe by Toe £448 Internal analysis 2,3,5 Specialist teaching input from dyslexia teacher £3,364 57% of our disadvantaged pupils are currently on the School's SEND list or waiting to be assessed.
 Disadvantaged pupils with SEND have the greatest need for excellent teaching and we aim to provide extra support through 1-2-1 specialist provision with highly qualified staff.
 This additional provision will be combined with high quality resources that can be delivered by school staff and followed up by specific interventions as required.
 EEF SEND guidance 1,2,3,4,5,7